-Marsden Cove is different from any other development as each waterfront section enables residents with adjoining private jetties to berth or launch vessels mere metres from their front door step, and within minutes pursue boating activities in the Harbour and beyond.
+Marsden Cove is different from any other development in the Northland region as each waterfront section enables residents with adjoining private jetties to berth or launch vessels mere metres from their doorstep, and within minutes pursue boating activities in the Harbour and beyond.

 The canals clean, fresh and salty waters are a popular and enjoyable domain for an assortment of water activities such as swimming, kayaking, stand up boarding, and many more.
 The public man-made beaches in the Development are often busy with families as they make the most of the sunshine and warm water.